 Death was not pleased, not pleased at all.

 The man named Ryan Connor though he would never marry and have children, was not scheduled for a visit from Him for another seventy-two years.
 Jack Blase, on the other hand, was meant to depart three minutes and seven-seconds from now.

-Death stood to one side of the fallen Jack Blase as Time hung between heartbeats.
+Death stood to one side of the fallen Blase as Time hung between heartbeats.
 Continents shifted, stars whirled across the dark void, eons came and went.
 The ethereal shadow asked in a sonorous voice that no human ear could hear.

 Not I. Was the reply.

 Then who?
 But Death heard nothing.
 The glimmer had gone just as quickly as it had appeared.
-He was left lingering between one realm and another, unable to reach out and take Jack Blase at the appointed time and place.
+Death was left lingering between one realm and another, unable to reach out and take Jack Blase at the appointed time and place.

 Like the mist, Death swirled, coalesced then dissipated and was gone.

 And on this day, this weird, miraculous day, he went home to his wife still covered head to foot in mud, and not only regaled her with the terrifying tale of how he had missed death by a few yards, but then go on to create new life with her.
 A child that, nine months later, they named Ryan even though she was a girl.

 A child that should never have been.
 A child that Death could not see.
 Her soul just a tantalizing glint He could sense but not quite touch.